joe-hauns/HyperRUSTY/tacas_README.md

 - `./run_loopcond.sh -all`
 - `./run_verilog.sh -all`

 With this new *AMD64* image, we believe the issues that Reviewer 1 and 2 encountered will be resolved.

-We notice that Reviewer 3 is use emulator (podman+qemu) to run our original *ARM64* image; however, we notice that this approach gives significant overhead on our dependencies (i.e., z3 and QuABs).
-Hence, we also kindly as Reviewer 3 to try the new *AMD64* image for evaluation.
+We notice that Reviewer 3 is use emulator (podman+qemu) to run our original *ARM64* image; however, we notice that this approach gives unpredictable results and overhead our dependencies (i.e., z3 and QuABs).
+Hence, we kindly as Reviewer 3 to try the new *AMD64* image for evaluation.

 We also thank Reviewer 2 for spotting the typos in README.
 We have corrected them.